OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - Security Questions.
 - Offline backup codes.

+> These methods can be used together, and it is recommended most of the times.
+Make sure that the user always have a mean to recover their account.

 ## Methods Implementation

 In order to implement the forgot password service, the developer needs to choose one of the proposed [methods](#methods).